carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 tags: sjr
 ---

-In my [previous article](), we went over the different types of errors you'll commonly encounter in an SJR template.
+In my [previous article][sjr_errors_post], we went over the different types of errors you'll commonly encounter in an SJR template.
 But even armed with that knowledge, you may still find yourself at a loss for how to debug a template that isn't working.
 Sometimes you've run out of ideas and just need to know what to do next.